Japan Socialist Party: Fracture and reunification

 Yoshida lost a motion of no confidence supported by the Japan Democratic Party and Socialists on 7 December 1954.
 Ichirō Hatoyama replaced him and new elections were called.
 The Left and Right Socialists, faced with Hatoyama's popularity, adopted the same platform.
 The two groups held conventions on 18 January 1955, in which they called to reunify after the election.
 The combined Socialist seat total, 156, was greater than their seat total during Katayama's government.
-Unification negotiation committees met in April and the platform it created was accepted by a united convention on 13 October.
+Unification negotiation committees met in April and the platform it created was accepted by a united convention on 13 October (reunification and the 1955 Unified Platform).
 Suzuki was appointed as chairman and Asanuma as Secretary General.
 The Central Executive Committee and Control Commission was divided equally between the two factions.
 The left-wing gained a 22 to 18 seat majority on the Central Executive Committee at the 1957 convention.

+During the period of division the Left Socialists adopted their own Left Socialist Platform (1954); the Right Socialists likewise formulated a distinct Right Socialist Platform.

 The JSP made minor gains in the 1958 general election and 1959 House of Councillors election.
 It performed poorly in the 1959 gubernatorial election, including the loss of the governorship of Hokkaido.
 The JSP was harmed as the JCP, which had strategically withdrawn its candidates in other elections, declined to do so in the 1958 and 1959 elections.